 If you’re in a hurry but still want to whip up something tasty for a Hanukkah meal, these store-bought Hanukkah foods are all cruelty-free and ready to eat.

 Craving a comforting bowl of matzoh ball soup?
 Rejoice!
 Most matzoh ball mix is already vegan – just make sure to check the package before you buy it.

-Pick up some vegan gelt for a happy game of spin the dreidel (these vegan gelt coins from Amazon are also nut free and certified kosher).
+Pick up some vegan gelt for a happy game of spin the dreidel (these vegan gelt coins are also nut-free and certified kosher).

 No gathering or celebration is complete without bagels.
-Vegan cream cheese is easy to find in most large grocery stores, whole foods stores or online – try Daiya, Tofutti or Kite Hill (you could even make some carrot lox to go with it!).
+Vegan cream cheese is easy to find in most large supermarkets, whole foods stores or online – try Daiya, Tofutti or Kite Hill (you could even make some carrot lox to go with it!).